-If you are careful doing this, you will have great success in saving almost all of your molding like we did.
+If you are carefully doing this, you will have great success in saving almost all of your molding as we did.

 Make sure to mark each piece on the back with a sharpie as to where they go.
 This will help with reinstalling them.

-When you pull it off or when you put it back on you’ll want to clean as much of the old the caulk off as you can before you run new caulk on top.
-In my experience it came off quite easily.
+When you pull it off or when you put it back on you’ll want to clean as much of the old caulk off as you can before you run new caulk on top.
+In my experience, it came off quite easily.

 After the molding was taken out, we pulled up the carpet and carpet pad.
 I ended up selling the carpet remnant for about $75.00 on the local classified.
 Then we pulled up the staples using pliers.